Jersey City

 Cons:

-• Regular maintenance: Solar panels and associated equipment need periodic maintenance to ensure efficiency.
+• Regular Maintenance: Solar panels and associated equipment need periodic cleaning and maintenance to operate efficiently.

 5. Condensing Water Heater